jnb666/blog/content/posts/local_llm_hosting-part2.md

 Hello! 👋 How can I help you today?
 ```

+### Using the streaming API

 That's simple enough but `CreateChatCompletion` waits for the entire response to be generated before returning.
 To show the tokens as they are produced we need to use the streaming API.

 This function will make a streaming request, send updates with new text as each new token is generated
-by the model and accumulate the final result and return this:
+by the model and accumulate and return the final result:
 ```go
 func createChatCompletionStream(ctx context.Context, client *openai.Client, request openai.ChatCompletionRequest,
 	callback func(openai.ChatCompletionStreamChoiceDelta)) (choice openai.ChatCompletionChoice, err error) {